Career Development Fund

 How much can I apply for?

-Each grant is worth up to a maximum of $750 and is allocated on a first come, first serve basis.
-A total of $14,000 is available for career development each fiscal year, with the goal of providing the maximum benefit to the maximum number of people.
+Each grant is worth up to an individual’s annual maximum of $800 and is allocated on a first come, first serve basis.
+A total of $16,000 is available for career development each fiscal year, with the goal of providing the maximum benefit to the maximum number of people.
 The career development fund does not reimburse for travel expenses.
 Employees are allowed to apply for an additional grant up to the maximum, if money is still remaining in the fund during the fiscal year.
+Members will be notified after the first of the new calendar year of potential additional grant money still available.

 How do I apply?